BDM-Lab/GSDB/README.md

 ## 1. Content of folders:
 - **src**: source code for the website
-- **GSDB_Scripts**: All the Algorithms and the parameter settings used for 3D structure generation for each algortihm can be found here: http://calla.rnet.missouri.edu/genome3d/GSDB/GSDB_Scripts
+- **GSDB_Scripts**: Contains the Algorithms and the scripts used for data extraction, data normalization, and 3D structure generation.

 ## 2. Algorithms Input ##